mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     (an integer)

 `--num_keys`: Number of keys used in cassandra-stress tool across all loader
     vms.
-If unset, this benchmark will use 2000000 * num_cpus on data nodes as the value.
+If unset, this benchmark will use 2000000 * NumCpusForBenchmark() on data nodes as the value.
     (default: '0')
     (an integer)